Guilherme774/RubyAuthApi/README.md

 > Current Working: Done ✅
 <br>

-### This is a simple Ecommerce Ruby on Rails Back-end project developed for study purpose.
+### This is a simple authentication Ruby on Rails Back-end project developed for study purpose.

 ### That is a simple but very powerfull project and i tried to use the best developments, git and clean code practices.